cfrg/draft-irtf-cfrg-bls-signature/minutes/minutes-aug12-19.md

 ------
 Justin: quantum safe back up - a master seed to derive both a seed for bls sk and a seed for Hash-based signatures

-Bram: hash the sk; reveal the sk, and generate a zk proof between the hash(sk) and the sk
+Bram: hash a seed to the sk; reveal the sk, and generate a zk proof between the seed and the sk

-Justin & bram: discussion on quantum apocalypse.
+Justin & Bram: discussion on mitigations against quantum apocalypse.
 Discussion to be continued on Telegram channel

 Sergey: Is there a good implementation of Lamport signature?